serverless/workshop/workshop/README.md

 This guide is for *building*, *testing* and *monitoring* a fullstack application using the Serverless Framework and Serverless Framework Enterprise.

 **UPDATE 07/12/19:**  In July 2019, all of the features of Serverless Framework Enterprise (monitoring, testing, security) will be made available to every Serverless Framework user, within a large free tier.
-All of these features will become part of the default Serverless Framework experience, for every user.
-In the interim, everyone can now sign up for Serverless Framework Enterprise and use it for free, just follow the instructions below.
+All of these features will become part of the default Serverless Framework experience, and made available to every user.
+In the interim, everyone can now sign up for Serverless Framework Enterprise and use it for free, just follow the instructions included in the workshop below.

 ## Prerequisites